Watch our biggest AI launch event

 Get StartedLogin

 When you want your custom component to accept other blocks, configure your component with children.
 The following video demonstrates a custom tabs component that accepts Builder blocks as content.
-Each tab receives a unique block that the users drags and drops in.
+Each tab receives a unique block that the user drags and drops in.

 For more details on child-related options when working with child components, visit the canHaveChildren, childRequirements, and defaultChildren sections of the registerComponent() documentation.